cwrenhold/okta-signin-sample/README.md

 After following the guide and logging in, here are the claims which are returned, values have been hidden in case anything is sensitive.

 ![Claims returned screenshot](claims%20returned.png)

+## Thoughts on Okta

+* Very simple to follow guide, no issues at all with this
+* Admin console is accessed via the same account that is used within the application as opposed to distinct users, which seems a little odd
+* Login form is handled by Okta, and the admin console provides a way to modify the HTML on this page
+* Hooks can be added to communicate with an API if required
+* Provides a "HealthInsight" report which is a report of what policies have not been enabled which may reduce security, or configurations which increase risk, e.g. "Authenticators are optional", or "More than 75% of admins have super admin privileges"